 During 2018, the take-over talks of reviews aggregator Testseek started, which was finalized in February 2019, and has no impact on the 2018 figures.

-Business Flow Icecat Product Information Management and Syndication
+Business Flow Icecat Product Information Management

 The fast-growth of Icecat resulted in a FD Gazellen 2018 award.